microsoft/accessibility-insights-windows/.github/pull_request_template.md

   - [ ] Run the production version of Accessibility Insights for Windows against a version with changes.
   - [ ] Attach any screenshots / GIF's that are applicable.

+Note:
-Note - After the PR has been created, certain checks will be kicked off.
+- After the PR has been created, certain checks will be kicked off.
 All of these checks must pass before a merge.
+- An "accessibility-insights-windows-compliance-checks" build should be queued manually by a code owner using the last commit id.

 #### Describe the change
 (Please provide an overview of the change in this PR)